 Scrap paper is reused for notepads.

 Print double sided as much as possible.

-Green Tourism Plan for 2017 - Our Aims
+Green Tourism Plan - Our Aims

 Look to function as a nearly paperless office.

 Discover alternatives to single portions and to have food waste collected appropriately.

 To ensure any design projects use eco-friendly options.